News

 Laura Robinson will be graduating with the PhD this May 2023 after successfully defending her dissertation “Mission, Jews, and Gentiles in the Gospel of Matthew” this spring, in which Professors Mark Goodacre and Joel Marcus were co-advisors.
 Robinson, an Indiana native, graduated with distinction with a Bachelor of Arts from Indiana University, and received two master’s degrees from Wheaton College.
 She was awarded a J. B. Duke Fellowship for four years, an award aimed at helping attract and develop outstanding scholars at… read more about Robinson Slated for May Graduation »

 Four faculty from Duke’s Trinity College of Arts & Sciences and three alumni have been named to this year’s cohort of Guggenheim Fellows.
 The honorees for 2023 include German Studies Professor Stefani Engelstein, Professor Lillian B. Pierce of Mathematics, Religious Studies Professor Leela Prasad, and Professor of Physics Christopher Walter.
 Duke alumni Lucy Corin, Jon-Sesrie Goff and Jennifer Graber were also recognized.
-Now in its 98th year, the Guggenheim Fellowships recognize exceptional mid-career scholars and… read more about Four Trinity Faculty and Three Alums Named 2023 Guggenheim Fellows »
+Now in its 98th year, the Guggenheim Fellowships recognize exceptional mid-career… read more about Four Trinity Faculty and Three Alums Named 2023 Guggenheim Fellows »

 Quite a number of Duke students and faculty will be presenting in the AAR/SBL annual conference to be held in Denver, Colorado November 19-22, 2022.
 The joint annual conference of the American Academy of Religion and the Society of Biblical Literature is perhaps the most important conference of the year for those in the field of Religious Studies.
 More than 1,000 events—academic sessions, additional meetings, receptions, tours, and workshops—will be offered at this annual conference.
-Below are listed the participants for… read more about Duke Invades Denver, Colorado for AAR/SBL Annual Conference »
+Below are listed the… read more about Duke Invades Denver, Colorado for AAR/SBL Annual Conference »

 Our congratulations go out to Dr. Nathan Hershberger, who graduated with the PhD in Religious Studies in September!
 Dr. Hershberger came to Duke University equipped with a Bachelor of Arts from Eastern Mennonite University and a Master of Arts from University of Virginia.
 At Duke, Hershberger’s major field was Christian Theological Studies, and minor fields were Islamic Studies and Political Theory.
 His dissertation “Tending Scripture’s Wounds: Suffering, Moral Formation, and the Bible” was supervised by Dr. Luke Bretherton… read more about Hershberger Graduates in September »

 We celebrate with our alumnus Dr. Nathan Tilley, who graduated in September with the PhD in Religious Studies.
 His dissertation “Human Perfection in the Thought of Bābai the Great: Tradition and Development in East Syrian Theology” was directed by Dr. J. Warren Smith, and Professors Christopher Beeley, Robin Darling Young (Catholic University of America), and Luke Bretherton served on his dissertation committee in July.
-Tilley earned a Bachelor of Arts from the University of North Carolina at Chapel Hill and a Master of… read more about Tilley Graduates in September »
+Tilley earned a Bachelor of Arts from the University of North Carolina at Chapel Hill and a Master… read more about Tilley Graduates in September »

 Dr. Ian Mills, who graduated in December from the Graduate Program in Religion, is eligible for the May hooding and commencement ceremony at Duke University.
 Mills was one of the few applicants chosen for the Graduate Program in Religion who came to us directly following his undergraduate degree, a B.A. from the University of Minnesota.
 During his time at Duke, Mills published three peer-reviewed journal articles, two book chapters and two book reviews.
 He had extensive teaching experience as well, acting as a teaching… read more about Ian Mills Eligible for May Commencement »

 Our candidate for the PhD, Zexi (Jesse) Sun, will graduate this May along with two others in the Graduate Program in Religion.
 Sun’s dissertation “War, Revolution and Chinese Protestant Intellectuals: A Twentieth-Century Odyssey” was advised by Dr. Xi Lian.
 Sun holds a B. A. with Honors from Calvin College, M.A. from Stanford University, and M.T.S. from Calvin Theological Seminary.
-Sun has written and published extensively during his five short years in the program, with five peer reviewed articles, two… read more about Zexi (Jesse) Sun Prepares to Graduate »
+Sun has written and published extensively during his five short years in the program, with five peer reviewed articles… read more about Zexi (Jesse) Sun Prepares to Graduate »

 Grazina Bielousova, PhD candidate in Religion, Aesthetics and Society, successfully defended her dissertation March 31, 2022.
 She wrote on the topic “The Making of Savage Europe: Religious Difference and The Idea of Eastern Europe” and her committee was co-chaired by Dr. J. Kameron Carter and Dr. Joseph Winters.
 Her PhD from Duke University will be conferred in May, 2022.
-She has been awarded the Certificate in College Teaching from Duke University and the Coaching Skills for Learner-Centered Conversation… read more about Grazina Bielousova Graduating in May »
+She has been awarded the Certificate in College Teaching from Duke University and the Coaching Skills for Learner-Centered… read more about Grazina Bielousova Graduating in May »

 Cody David will be graduating with his PhD in May, 2022 after just five years in the Graduate Program in Religion studying Hebrew Bible/Old Testament.
 His academic career has been marked by excellence – valedictorian at Ave Maria University and very high grade-point averages at both the University of Notre Dame (Master of Theological Studies) and Duke University.
 His awards include the Saint Thomas Aquinas Award for Balance and Eutrapalia, the Classics Department Award at Ave Maria University and the 2020… read more about Cody David Set to Graduate »